mashingan/anonimongo/examples/benchmark/readme.md

 # Various Benchmark

 This folder will accumulate many examples of operations with its benchmark.
-With time, it will added several languages together with its Mongodb library.
+With time, it will be added several languages together with its Mongodb library.

 The Mongodb used is local installation whether system/current os installation